Burial and Memorial Benefits

 What the VA will pay:

-- Service-Related Death.
-VA will pay up to $2,000 toward burial expenses for deaths on or after September 11, 2001.
+Service-Related Death.
+VA will pay up to $2,000 toward burial expenses for deaths on or after September 11, 2001, or up to $1,500 for deaths prior to September 11, 2001.
 If the Veteran is buried in a VA national cemetery, some or all of the cost of transporting the deceased may be reimbursed.

 For more information, please visit the Burial and Memorial Benefits webpage maintained by VA:

 Army Casualty and Mortuary Affairs:

 Department of Veterans Affairs Survivor and Eligible Dependents Webpage:

 Arlington National Cemetery:

 Document Review Date: 2 April 2015